Time-Consistent Asset Allocation for Risk Measures in a L\'evy Market: Lemmas and Proofs

 \begin{myproof}[Proof of Lemma \ref{alpha dist}] Here, we must distinguish the cases $\alpha=2$ and $\alpha<2$.
-If $\alpha=2$, then the Levy process is a Brownian Motion, and hence this lemma follows from the well-known properties of a Brownian Motion and Definition \ref{remark: alpha=2} as
+If $\alpha=2$, then the L{\'e}vy process is a Brownian Motion, and hence, this lemma follows from the well-known properties of a Brownian Motion and Definition \ref{remark: alpha=2} as